HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;14 Provider determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately

 <p style="margin: 0 0 10px 50px; width: 95%;">
-see <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal FHIR profile</a> and 'achievementStatus'.
+See <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal FHIR profile</a> and 'achievementStatus'
 </p>

 #### Considerations